Bobbili

 Bobbili is a town in Vizianagaram district of the Indian state of Andhra Pradesh.

 Geography

 Bobbili is located at 18.5667°N 83.3667°E. It has an average elevation of 103 metres (337 feet).

 History

 The town of Bobbili was founded during the 17th century by Pedda Rayudu, the 15th descendant of the Rajah of Venkatagiri.
 However, with time, the town became known as "Pebbuli", then "Bebbuli" and finally "Bobbili".

+Bobbili was once a zamindari estate under the rule of its most famous resident, Ramakrishna Ranga Rao of Bobbili, who was better known as the Raja of Bobbili.

 Battle of Bobbili

 The battle of Bobbili in 1757, is one of the significant episodes in the history of the state of Andhra Pradesh.
 Vizianagaram kings won the war with the help of French General Marquis de Bussy.